 The main differences between branded and generic drugs are the cost and the inactive ingredients.
 Generics usually cost less than branded medications, so for pensioners, this makes them a better option.

 Companies that manufacture generic medications do not have to pay the enormous costs associated with researching, developing and advertising the drug, so they can afford to offer consumers a lower price.

 It’s worth consulting your doctor to see whether there’s a generic available for any given prescription that will work for you.

-Your retirement is in your hands, so try to make the most of the money you’ve got and invest wisely to make it last and be sure to access the benefits you’re entitled to.
+Your retirement is in your hands, so make the most of the money you’ve got, invest wisely to make it last and be sure to access the benefits you’re entitled to.

 How do you save now you’re retired?
 Do you support your children or grandchildren?
 Have you downsized?